 My adult life unfolded in roughly seven to twelve year cycles.
 Not sure there was any reason for this, but it happened often enough to notice.
-Each time the transition came I was asked to stretch (grow) to the next version of myself.
+Each time the transition came I was asked to stretch out of my comfort zone to the next version of myself.
 Sometimes these transitions were difficult, but each time I ended up discovering/stabilizing a new pattern of living that included more.

 All that being said, in this life we do inhabit these bodies.
-Considering the myriad of systems… bones, muscles, blood, brain impulses, energy networks etc., that have to function well, it’s always been a miracle to me that we actually walk around in this world.
-Whatever you believe about us being something more than that, the fact remains, when we enter these bodies in this life, we step into generations of DNA passed down from our ancestors that form a unique energy signature that we identify with as part of who we are.
+Considering the myriad of systems… bones, muscles, blood, brain impulses, energy networks etc., that have to function well, it’s always seemed like a miracle to me that we actually walk around in this world at all.
+Whatever you believe about us being something more than that, the fact remains, when we enter these bodies in this life, we step into generations of DNA passed down from our ancestors that forms a unique energy signature that we identify with as part of who we are.

-But one of the things that I would constantly deal with is what we call “monkey mind.”
-This is the internal chatter that would go on in my brain about every little detail of my life.
+But one of the things that I had to constantly deal with is what we call “monkey mind.”
+This was the internal chatter that would go on in my brain about every little detail of my life.
 The positive side of this is that I could hold tremendous amounts of information and stories and weave them together into some pattern that made sense to people.
-Folks often commented in my professional life that I could see the whole picture and the details that it required to bring it forth into the world.
+Folks often commented in my professional life that I could see the whole picture and the individual details that it required to bring it forth into the world.

-The down side of this was the curse of being able to recall and hold all these stories because they included events that carried some kind of pain and suffering with it.
-Over the years it was just amazing to me that in the middle of doing something else, a scene from years ago that had some conflict attached to it would surface.
-Usually these were minor moments and I would wonder why they would come up, but there they were like I was watching them on television.
+The down side of this "ability" was the curse of being able to recall stories because they included events that carried some kind of pain and suffering with it.
+Over the years it was just amazing to me that when I was in the middle of doing something else, a scene from years ago that had some conflict attached to it would surface.
+Usually these were minor moments that seemed like no big deal in the overall scheme of things, but there they were like I was watching them on television.

 So, obviously I am not suggesting you follow my example.
 Each of us has to find meaning in our own way.
 What mattered to me at particular points in my timeline was often very different from other times.
 What is included in this exit interview are my best remembrances of the life that I have discovered was richly blessed even in the most challenging moments.
-They are the stories and the experiences that influenced what I have said so far.
-I hope in some ways these stories are helpful to your journey.
+They are the stories and the experiences that influenced what I am leaving you to give you some sense of the times in which I lived.
+I hope these stories are helpful to your journey in some way.